Do you need an unfollow app?

 He individually unfollowed 60 people.
 The app told him when to stop so he didn’t have to count.
 My understanding is Instagram will let you unfollow up to 160 people per hour, not 60.
 Also, using the Followers App as I’m used to doing, I can unfollow with just a click of a button.

 Instagram user Am_Farhath recommends Follow Cop.
+This app is for Android users.
 You will find it at Google Play.

 UPDATE: July 2019: Instagram logs me out when I sign into this app.